 We have incurred substantial losses since our inception, and we expect to continue to incur additional losses for the next several years.
 For the three and twelve months ended December 31, 2022, we had net losses of \$10.5 million and \$37.3 million, respectively.
 From our inception through December 31, 2022, we had an accumulated deficit of \$272.8 million.
 We believe that current cash on hand, prior to the receipt of any proceeds from this offering, is not sufficient to fund operations beyond the second quarter of 2023.
 If we were to receive net proceeds of \$3.0 million from this offering, we believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will meet our capital needs into July 2023.
 If we receive the foregoing net proceeds of \$3.0 million in this offering, and if we raise an additional \$7.5 million in net proceeds through the sale of securities or otherwise throughout 2023, we believe that we will then meet our capital needs through the end of December 2023.
 In addition, the report of our independent registered public accounting firm on our financial statements for the years ended December 31, 2022 and 2021 contains explanatory language that substantial doubt exists about our ability to continue as a going concern.
 If we do not have access to sufficient cash and liquidity to finance our business operations as currently contemplated, we would be compelled to reduce general and administrative expenses and delay research and development projects, including the purchase of scientific equipment and supplies, until we are able to obtain sufficient financing.
 We have no additional committed sources of capital and may find it difficult to raise money on terms favorable to us or at all.
-The failure to obtain sufficient capital to support our operations would have a material adverse effect on our business, financial condition and results of operations.
-If such sufficient financing is not received timely, we would then need to pursue a plan to license or sell assets,
+The failure to obtain sufficient financing is not received timely, we would then need to pursue a plan to license or sell assets, seek to be acquired by another entity, cease operations and/or seek bankruptcy protection.